 A victim of its own success

 At the moment it would be fair to say that cryptocurrencies are experiencing some kind of bubble.
-The value of Bitcoin, for example, was around $1,000 per 'coin' at the start of 2017, it hit $19,000 in January 2018, and fell quite spectacularly to around $8,000 at the time of writing (16th March 2018).
+The value of Bitcoin, for example, was around $1,000 per 'coin' at the start of 2017, the price peaked at $19,000 in January 2018, fell quite spectacularly to less than $3,500 by December 2018 before recovering to over $9,000 at the time of writing (June 2019).

 Currently you can buy a variety of items with Bitcoins, including computers from Dell and flights from Expedia.
 Although unfortunately it is still perhaps better known as the currency of choice on the Dark Web.
 However, this is changing as it gains traction and trust around the globe, with some experts pointing out that in countries where Governments and regulators are not as trusted by the general public, a currency such as Bitcoin can actually be perceived as a more trustworthy alternative.